apvarun/toastify-js/README.md

   gravity: "top", // `top` or `bottom`
   position: "left", // `left`, `center` or `right`
   stopOnFocus: true, // Prevents dismissing of toast on hover
+  stopOnWindowBlur: true, // Prevents dismissing of toast if the window is not focused
   style: {
     background: "linear-gradient(to right, #00b09b, #96c93d)",
   },